The Voice of America’s Bullied and author of the seminal New York Times bestseller Please Stop Laughing at Me… One Woman’s Inspirational Story

 Jodee has presented her message of hope and resiliency to thousands of people nationwide and implemented her anti-bullying program It’s NOT Just Joking Around!™ in hundreds of schools.
 She focuses on the human element of bullying, incorporating the matrix of students, educators and parents into each aspect of her program, and offers a realistic, practical plan of action for saving lives.
 No matter where Jodee goes, people open up to her because they see in her a kindred spirit, someone who’s willing to crawl down inside the hole where they’re trapped and guide them out the same way she did for herself.

 Organizations that have brought Jodee in to keynote events include The United States Department of Interior, United States Department of Justice, The National Catholic Educational Association, The American School Counselor’s Association, The Washington School Counselor’s Association, Kentucky Association of School Administrators, The Illinois Association of School Boards, and numerous universities.
 Because of her emphasis on compassion, many dioceses also turn to her for Professional Development for their school leaders and bullying prevention in their classrooms.

-On the international front, Curacao, Guam, Guatemala, Trinidad/Tobego, and the Aboriginal schools of Canada have all flown Jodee in to speak and implement her program in their countries and she has been published in several languages including Japanese, Chinese, Arabic, and Danish.
+On the international front, Curacao, Guam, Guatemala, Trinidad/Tobego, and the Aboriginal schools of Canada have all flown Jodee in to speak and implement her program in their countries and she has been published in multiple languages including Japanese, Chinese, Arabic, Russian, Danish and others.

 In addition to her anti-bullying work, Jodee is a crisis management and communications consultant for schools and frequent expert guest on national broadcast and cable television.
 She has bylined for CNN.com (front page), The Huffington Post, and her story has been featured on CBS Evening News, in USA Today, The Chicago Tribune, and many other outlets.